Learn all about the culinary herb oregano.

 Oregano, sometimes called ‘pot marjoram’ has a strong warm flavor popular in Italian and Mediterranean cuisines.
 It is a perennial herb that can grow to over two feet tall and three feet wide, so give it a bit of room in the herb garden.

 Oregano is native to the Mediterranean region, so does well in a drier climate.
 Once established in the garden, oregano does not need frequent watering making it easy to care for the herb.

 It has oval grayish-green leaves and a bushy growth habit.
 White or pink flowers appear in the fall as the herb goes to seed.

 Ideal Location for Growing Oregano

 Oregano prefers a sunny location with well-drained sandy soil and a sheltered location.
-It is a hardy herb though and can adapt to almost any conditions.
-In fact the flavor is strongest when grown in poor soil conditions.
+It is a hardy herb though and can adapt to almost any condition.
+In fact, the flavor is strongest when grown in poor soil conditions.

 Oregano does well as an indoor plant if given enough light.
 It can also be grown easily in a container herb garden.